 …

 A report message primarily serves to provide ranging results obtained during the ranging phase.
 Additionally, report messages may be used to serve other purposes.
-For example, if poll message from the initiator includes a request to suggest short-term operating parameters, then the report message transmitted by the responder shall include suggested short-term operating parameters.
+For example, if poll message from the initiator includes a request to suggest short-term operating parameters, then the report message transmitted by the responder shall include the suggested short-term operating parameters.
 The initiator may make use of these suggested short-term operating parameters to determine updated short-term operating parameters to be used in the next ranging round.
-If the NB PHY configuration is indicated in the poll message, the report message is transmitted using the NB PHY configuration indicated in the poll message.
-Otherwise, the report message is transmitted using the long-term NB PHY configuration.
+If the poll message includes NB related short-term operating parameters, the report message is transmitted using the NB related short-term operating parameters indicated in the poll message.
+Otherwise, the report message is transmitted using the long-termNB related operating parameters.

 If a device fails to deliver a report during its assigned slot in the report phase, OOB mechanisms might be employed to deliver it during the remaining time of the current ranging block.